photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 Use a file manager, or the commands `chmod` and `chown` on Unix-like operating systems, to [change file and folder permissions](https://kb.iu.edu/d/abdb) so that the app container can access them.
 If you have configured specific user and group IDs, make sure they match.

+*Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*

 ### Disk Space ###

-In case the logs show "disk full" or "disk quota exceeded" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes, Docker, or Virtual Machine configuration (change it).
-Then start a full rescan if necessary, for example, if thumbnails are missing or pictures are hidden.
+In case the logs show "disk full" or "disk quota exceeded" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (change it).

 On Linux and other Unix-like operating systems, the [available disk space](https://opensource.com/article/18/7/how-check-free-disk-space-linux) can be viewed by running `df -h` in a terminal.

 If you use *Docker Desktop* on operating systems other than Linux and/or a virtual machine, they have their own settings to adjust the size of virtual disks and memory.
 For details, refer to the corresponding documentation.

+*Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*

 *[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: physical computer, cloud server, or virtual machine that runs Docker